elixir-toniq/vapor/README.md

 VaporExample.Config.get("config_key", as: :bool)
 ```

-If you need to read a nested value you can use provide a path to the value
+If you need to read a nested value you can provide a path to the value
 needed like so:

 ```elixir